platformio/platformio-docs/en/stable/_sources/plus/debug-tools/olimex-arm-usb-ocd-h.rst.txt

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

     * - :ref:`framework_espidf`
-      - ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.
+      - Espressif IoT Development Framework.
+Official development framework for ESP32 chip

     * - :ref:`framework_freedom-e-sdk`
       - Open Source Software for Developing on the SiFive Freedom E Platform

     * - :ref:`framework_freertos`
-      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms
+      - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms.

     * - :ref:`framework_pulp-runtime`
-      - Runtime Environment for Parallel Ultra Low Power platform targeting high energy efficiencies
+      - Runtime Environment for Parallel Ultra Low Power platform

     * - :ref:`framework_pulp-sdk`
-      - Software Development Kit for Parallel Ultra Low Power platform targeting high energy efficiencies
+      - Software Development Kit for Parallel Ultra Low Power platform

     * - :ref:`framework_wd-riscv-sdk`
-      - The WD Firmware package contains firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features
+      - The WD Firmware package contains Firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features.

     * - :ref:`framework_zephyr`
-      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind
+      - Zephyr is a new generation, scalable, optimized, secure RTOS for multiple hardware architectures

 Boards
 ------